Cheap hire purchase

 If you need to borrow to pay for the deposit, a 0% spending card is the cheapest way as, done right, there's no interest.
 For full help and top picks, see Best 0% spending cards.

-• When you select a car, your finance company – whether it's an online broker or you're getting finance through the dealer – will then pay the dealer the amount you've agreed on for the purchase price, less any deposit.
+• When you select an HP car deal, your finance company – whether it's an online broker or accessed via the dealer – will then pay the seller the amount you've agreed on for the purchase price, less any deposit.

 You'll then pay the finance company fixed monthly repayments over, usually, one to five years.
 Remember the finance company owns the car at this point.

 Once all repayments have been made, you pay a final fee – referred to as the 'option to purchase' fee – to own the car outright.
-This covers the cost of transferring ownership to you, and is typically about £100.
-It should be mentioned in the HP agreement you sign at the start – but if you can't find it, make sure you ask the dealer or finance company how much the fee is.
+This covers the cost of transferring ownership to you and is typically about £100.
+It should be mentioned in the Hire Purchase agreement that you sign at the start – but if you can't find it, make sure you ask the dealer or finance company how much the fee is.

 Let's take an example of how much you'd pay in total…